celo-org/celo-blockchain/README.md

 Prior to running tests you will need to run `make prepare-system-contracts`.
 This will checkout the celo-monorepo and compile the system contracts for use in full network tests.
-The rule will create the symlink (`compiled-system-contracts`) linking to the directory in celo-monorepo containing the compiled contracts.
+The rule will copy the compiled contracts from celo-monorepo to `compiled-system-contracts`.
 If you subsequently edit the system contracts source, running the make rule again will re-compile them.

 This make rule will shallow checkout [celo-monorepo](https://github.com/celo-org/celo-monorepo) under